Pylons/pyramid/docs/narr/urldispatch.rst

 Route Declaration Ordering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because route configuration declarations are evaluated in a specific
+Route configuration declarations are evaluated in a specific
-order when a request enters the system, route configuration
+order when a request enters the system.
+As a result, the
-declaration ordering is very important.
+order of route configuration declarations is very important.

 The order that routes declarations are evaluated is the order in which
 they are added to the application at startup time.
 This is unlike